About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or an upper second class undergraduate degree with honours (or equivalent international qualifications) as a minimum in any subject, though ideally relevant to the topic of their research.
+- a first-class or an upper second class undergraduate degree with honours in any subject, though ideally relevant to the topic of your research.

 No Graduate Record Examination (GRE) or GMAT scores are sought.